lucyinthesky2111/the-one-with-all-the-questions/README.md

   * [Google Chrome Developer Tools (Lighthouse feature)](https://developer.chrome.com/docs/lighthouse/overview) - was used to test the site for Performance, Accessibility, Best Practices and SEO.

   ### Images
+ * [Pexels](https://www.pexels.com/) - was used to source the [Central Perk hero image](https://www.pexels.com/photo/festive-central-perk-cafe-window-display-30500272/) used in the homepage of the site.

   * [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/) – were used to source all the images used in the site.
   * [Tinify](https://tinypng.com/) – was used to optimise all images.
   * [Design](https://www.design.com/) – the Clutch Kings College logo was customised from a template on Design.